-Capital
+1. Capital

 International trade typically involves long distances and slow passage at borders and ports, increasing the need for trade credit and working capital.
-Moreover, a number of papers have estimated high fixed costs for firms entering foreign markets (Das et al. 2007, Lincoln and Maccallum 2018, Piveteau 2019), which requires further capital.
+Moreover, a number of studies have estimated high fixed costs for firms entering foreign markets (Das et al., 2007; Lincoln and Maccallum, 2018; Piveteau, 2019), which requires further capital.
 Learning about market conditions elsewhere, finding buyers abroad, building distribution channels in foreign countries, and buying equipment for the shipment of goods are normally essential investments for firms considering export.

 Thus, credit constraints can prevent firms from reaching their export potential.
 Paravisini et al. (2015) study how the 2008 financial crisis, which differentially impacted banks in Peru, impacted trade.
 With data on firm-bank matches, they document that exporters who were clients of local banks that were more exposed to the US financial crisis reduced their export volumes.
-This reduced both the volume of exports but also the selection of firms that ended up trading (see Foley and Manova 2015 for a review).
+This reduced both the volume of exports but also the selection of firms that ended up trading (see Foley and Manova, 2015 for a review).
+Bau and Matray (2023) find that foreign capital liberalisation can both reduce capital misallocation and have a significant positive impact on aggregate productivity in Indian firms.
+Particularly, they find that areas with less access to local banking services benefit more, increasing revenues on average by 23%.

-Despite this evidence on the importance of access to finance in international markets, there is little empirical evidence on how facilitating trade credit or state-subsidised trade specific loans can ameliorate these constraints.
-As most export and import transactions in developing countries are typically invoiced in US dollars, the role of access to foreign currencies for trade credit should also be studied.
+Despite this evidence on the importance of access to finance in international markets, there is little empirical evidence on how facilitating trade credit or state-subsidised trade-specific loans can ameliorate these constraints.
+As most export and import transactions in low- and middle-income countries are typically invoiced in US dollars, the role of access to foreign currencies for trade credit should also be studied.
+Stiglitz and Rodrick (2024) suggest maintaining a balance between aggregate demand and supply to keep exchange rates competitive and avoid overreliance on foreign capital.